Moving to Johor Bahru: The Complete 2026 Relocation Guide

 - Mount Austin / Adda Heights / Setia areas — popular with families for food and amenities.

-We’ll publish a full best areas to live in JB breakdown next.
+See our full best areas to live in JB breakdown for a neighbourhood-by-neighbourhood look at who each area suits.

 What does it cost to live in JB?